Factory Soundproofing Types and How Effective They Really Are

 It depends on what’s installed and its condition:

-• Remove: cardboard, felt, or any soft materials glued directly to metal — they trap moisture and create rust.
+• Remove: cardboard, felt, or any soft materials glued directly to metal — they trap moisture and cause corrosion.

-• Optional: good-quality bitumen or plastisol can sometimes stay if they’re firmly attached and in perfect condition.
+• Optional: good-quality bitumen or plastisol can sometimes be retained if they’re firmly attached and in perfect condition.

 • Always replace: old or damaged butyl rubber — it’s safer to start clean for proper adhesion and long-term protection.